1stdibs/WrapModel/README.md

 #### <a name="no-duplication"></a> Properties defined once (no second list to maintain)

+With Swift 5.1, properties are declared once using a property wrapper (`@ROProperty` or `@RWProperty`).
+This is the simplest and most straightforward method and provides both Objective C accessibility and compiler enforced immutability of properties when desired.

-With usage in Swift, it is possible to define properties once and use them directly via their value member.
+With usage in Swift only (<5.1), it is possible to define properties once and use them directly via their value member.
 The property declaration is self-contained and doesn't require a declaration in one place and specification of transformation method somewhere else.

-Even if you choose to use the private/public declaration pattern for Objective C compatibility, compiler-enforced immutability, or for other reasons, the two related declarations are closely tied so it's impossible for one to be forgotten and still use the property.
+If you can't use Swift 5.1 or later, you may also choose to use the private property definition/public accessor declaration pattern for Objective C compatibility, compiler-enforced immutability, or for other reasons.
+The two related declarations are closely tied so it's impossible for one to be forgotten and still use the property.

 #### <a name="easy-to-transform"></a> Easy to transform data types and enums